Reach Stacker Licence

-An operator will only be legally permitted to operate when holding the RS qualification, or if they are in training specifically for the RS.
+The Reach Stacker Licence training course is developed for the container handling machine, equipped with a boom and top lift attachment.
+An operator will only be legally permitted to operate when holding the RS qualification.
+Therefore training specifically for the RS is required.

-To be in training a person must be enrolled with a Registered Training Organisation in the qualification (TLILIC3019 – Licence to Operate a Reach Stacker), operating under Logbook conditions and accruing hours of supervised operation in preparation for assessment.
+To be in training, a person must be enrolled with a Registered Training Organisation in the qualification, operating under Logbook conditions and accruing hours of supervised operation in preparation for assessment.

-- Formal training takes place on-client-site and is a combination of theory activities in the classroom and practical activities in the yard operating the Reach Stacker.
-Once this Formal Training is completed, we will issue a Logbook and training plan specific to each trainee.
-A Logbook can only be issued by ourselves after delivery of Formal Training.
+- Formal training takes place on-client-site.
+It is a combination of theory activities in the classroom and practical activities in the container yard.
+Once this Formal Training is completed a training plan specific to each trainee is created, and logbook issued.

-- Operating hours and activities are to be recorded in the Logbook and supervision is required during this period.
-It is the responsibility of the employer to ensure appropriate supervision during this time, as with any other work activity.
+- Operating hours and activities are to be recorded in the Logbook.
+It is the responsibility of the employer to ensure appropriate supervision is provided.

-We work hard to deliver the best possible outcome for every trainee.
-We want to see our trainees succeed as much as they do.
+We work hard to deliver the best possible outcome for every trainee and want to see our trainees succeed as much as they do.

 - Experienced trainers who treat every student as an individual